-On 2.22.22 Justine and Ryan eloped at downtown to at the San Diego Courthouse.
-As a San Diego Wedding and Elopement Photographer I absolutely love the San Diego Courthouse.
-It’s definitely not what comes to mind when you think about a courthouse wedding, or eloping in San Diego.
-Technically the building where weddings are performed is not the courthouse- it’s thee San Diego Administrator’s building.
+On 2.22.22 Justine and Ryan eloped downtown the San Diego Courthouse.
+It’s definitely not what comes to mind when you think about a typical courthouse wedding, or eloping in San Diego.
+Technically the building where weddings are performed is not the courthouse- it’s the San Diego Administrator’s building.

 A couple details about getting hitched here.
 If you’re just looking to pick up a license there are 4 more locations throughout the county.
 They also perform ceremonies, but the most scenic spot is the downtown location.
 Here are a few more tips direct from the county website.

 Another great thing about getting married at the downtown San Diego courthouse is there are so many nearby places to take couples portraits before or after the wedding.
 Some of my favorite spots for wedding portraits are Sunset Cliffs, Coronado Beach, and Balboa Park.